grimace87/Stitchy/README.md

 ### Details

-- Input files may be in JPEG, PNG, GIF or BMP format, while the output will always be a JPEG file named "stitchy.jpg".
-Operates entirely within the current directory.
+- Input files may be in JPEG, PNG, GIF or BMP format, and are taken from the current directory.
-- This project has currently only been tested (minimally) on 64-bit Windows using nightly Rust and the GNU toolchain, i.e. `nightly-x86_64-pc-windows-gnu`.
-Testing the MSVC toolchain, as well as the GNU toolchain on Linux, is likely to come soon.
+  The output format will match the source images if they are all the same, or default to JPEG otherwise.
+Flags can be used to require a particular output format.
+- Compatible with Windows (MSVC toolchain), macOS and Linux.